freedomofpress/securedrop/docs/ossec_alerts.rst

     cp ossec.pub install_files/ansible-base/

-The fingerprint is a unique identifier for an encryption (public) key. the short and long key ids correspond to the last 8 and 16 hexadecimal digits of the fingerprint, respectively, and are thus a subset of the fingerprint.
+The fingerprint is a unique identifier for an encryption (public) key.
+The short and long key ids correspond to the last 8 and 16 hexadecimal digits of the fingerprint, respectively, and are thus a subset of the fingerprint.
 The value for ``ossec_gpg_fpr`` must be the full 40 hexadecimal digit GPG fingerprint for this same key, with all capital letters and no spaces.
-Again feel free to use the associated email address in place of ``<fingerprint>`` in the command below.
-This command will retrieve and format the fingerprint per our requirements: ::
+The following command will retrieve and format the fingerprint per our requirements: ::

-    gpg --with-colons --fingerprint <fingerprint> | grep "^fpr" | cut -d: -f10
+    gpg --with-colons --fingerprint <email> | grep "^fpr" | cut -d: -f10

+Again, we are using our email instead of our fingerprint as a key ID here because we are performing a local action.

 Next you specify the e-mail that you'll be sending alerts to, as ``ossec_alert_email``.
 This could be your work email, or an alias for a